Who is most affected by the climate crisis?

 Entire populations across the world are facing life and death situations daily because of the climate crisis.
 This is a global problem which needs a global solution.

-With COP26 – the United Nations Climate Change Conference - taking place in November 2021, we need to ensure Boris Johnson and the government will take the necessary, bold actions to prevent further climate and humanitarian catastrophes at home and across the world.
+With COP26 – the United Nations Climate Change Conference – taking place in November 2021, we need to ensure the Prime Minister and the government will take the necessary, bold actions to prevent further climate and humanitarian catastrophes at home and across the world.
 Especially in a year where we’ve seen extreme weather events escalate in scale and severity.

 The responsibility lies with developed countries to meaningfully reduce emissions and provide developing countries with the resources and support to prevent catastrophe from climate change.